MicroEJ/docs/ApplicationDeveloperGuide/javaTime.rst

 Period
 ~~~~~~

-``Period`` represents a duration of time in terms of years, months, and days.
+`Period`_  represents a duration of time in terms of years, months, and days.
 It is primarily concerned with human-centric time measurements, like the length of a month or a year.
 It is well-suited for measuring time intervals within a calendar context.
-For example, it can represent periods of time such as 2 years, 3 months, and 5 days.
+For example, it can represent periods such as 2 years, 3 months, and 5 days.

 .. code-block:: java